 - Workers compensation

-WHAT CAN EXPECT AFTER ASKING FOR HDRC HELP?
+WHAT CAN YOU EXPECT AFTER ASKING FOR HDRC HELP?

 HDRC will return service requests in the order we receive them.
 We will accommodate disabilities and foreign languages if needed.